 In addition to the resources which are available here on our website, you can continue to seek further help and advice by contacting us directly.
-While all church buildings are now closed, please do not hesitate to contact us if we can be of any assistance.
+While all church buildings are now closed, please do not hesitate to contact us if we can be of any assistance, or if you just need to chat.
 If you need any support whatsoever, please do not hesitate to contact us:

 Rev. A. Forrest (Parish Priest)

 Callum Timms (Chair of the Parish Pastoral Council)